 If you’re dead set on finding a gaming headset with ANC, this is pretty much your only option.
 That doesn’t make it a particularly good option, though.

 The JBL Quantum 800 is frustrating.
 On paper, it looks like arguably the best gaming headset ever made.
-It’s got a very comfortable build, noise cancelling, wireless audio, multiple surround sound options, and Bluetooth, all for $200.
+It’s got a very comfortable build, noise canceling, wireless audio, multiple surround sound options, and Bluetooth, all for $200 USD, even less nowadays.
 In practice, it just doesn’t stick the landing on too many things.

 Very few gaming headsets cover the breadth of features that the JBL Quantum 800 manages, especially for $200.
 However, if you’re willing to prune a few features off your list of requirements, you don’t have to look very far to find gaming headsets that handle the basics better, and offer a lot of the same frills—often for less money.